Distributional Evaluation of Generative Models via Relative Density Ratio: Theoretical Analysis

 To understand this, the anisotropic Besov space $B^{\beta}_{s,t}(\cX)$ is controlled by $\beta$, the smoothness vector that allows for different smoothness $\beta_i$ in each direction; $s$, indicating that the smoothness is measured in $L^s(\cX)$; and $t$, used in the seminorm \eqref{eq:seminorm}.
 The seminorm \eqref{eq:seminorm} measures the localized anisotropic smoothness of $f$ in terms of the scale of oscillation.
 Unlike Sobolev spaces that measure smoothness through derivatives, the modulus of smoothness in \eqref{eq:modulus_of_smoothness} measures the finite difference given an incremental change $h$ and does not require differentiability.
 The seminorm \eqref{eq:seminorm} dyadically partitions the incremental change $h$ in different directions, $|h_i|<2^{-k/\beta_i}$, and $2^k$ is a normalization factor.
 Summing over $k$ aggregates the smoothness across different partition layers. \cite{triebel2011entropy} and \cite{suzuki2021deep} provide more detailed results on the relation between H\"older space and anisotropic Besov space.
 For example (Proposition 1 in \citet{suzuki2021deep}), when $\beta=(\beta_0,\dots,\beta_0)\in \bR^d$, and $\beta_0\notin \bN$, then H\"older space $\cC^{\beta_0}=B^\beta_{\infty,\infty}$.

 The main advantage of assuming the true density ratio $g_0$ lies in $B^{\beta}_{s,t}(\cX)$ is that $B^{\beta}_{s,t}(\cX)$ allows for different smoothness in each direction.
-This coincides with our belief in two-sample comparisons in high dimensions, especially when comparing generative models: the two-sample difference may only lie in a few directions.
+This coincides with our belief in two-sample comparisons in high dimensions, especially when comparing generative models: the two-sample difference may only lie in a few directions, especially when the generative models can produce realistic samples.